Header photo courtesy of Pace & Hong Auctions

 The Modern Era

-This period, which extends all the way through to the present day, could be split up several times, as the companies changed hands more than once after Cowen’s death.
-The MPC/General Mills Era, the Richard Kughn Era, and the Wellspring Era and all subsets of the very large “Modern Era.”
+This period, which extends all the way through to the present day, could be split up several times, as the company changed hands more than once after Cowen sold his shares.
+The MPC/General Mills Era, the Richard Kughn Era, and the Wellspring Era are all subsets of the very large “Modern Era.”
 During parts of the modern era, specifically the MPC/General Mills period, the quality standards were not at the same level as pre-and post-war manufacturing.
 Later periods saw a return of quality, but interest in those trains were never as high as when Cowen was in charge.

 So as far as collectors are concerned, it seems, it’s the pre-and post-war eras that are of the most interest.
 “Right now, the largest group of collectors is 55 and up,” Schmeelk said, and those collectors grew up with pre- and post-war trains.
 They turned away from childish things, only to return in their later years, when they had the time, space, and money to enjoy them again.

 And estate sales and auctions are a great place to find your vintage locomotives.
 But there are a few things to consider.Quality